-Pence sends a message to McConnell, Paul on healthcare in their own backyard
+Pence sends a message to McConnell, Paul on health care in their own backyard

 He also lauded the state's other senator -- and Senate Majority Leader -- Mitch McConnell, saying that he and Trump "couldn't be more grateful" for his leadership, adding that "he's doing a great job."

-In a political move, Pence placed blame on Democrats for obstructing the path toward reforming the healthcare policy.
+In a political move, Pence placed blame on Democrats for obstructing the path toward reforming the health care policy.

 "I mean, Democrats in Congress would rather let Obamacare implode than admit their mistake and help Republican majorities rescue the American people."